Parkrun: Health initiatives

 Parkrun endeavours to promote health and wellbeing through a number of initiatives.
-Its mission statement is "a healthier and happier planet".
+Its mission statement is "a healthier and happier planet."
 In the UK, Parkrun has partnered with the Royal College of General Practitioners in order to promote healthy living through increased physical activity, socialisation and mutual support.

-In Ireland, the long-running Operation Transformation TV show has partnered with Parkrun on several occasions, encouraging viewers to join local Parkruns that held special Couch-to-5k programmes to coincide with the series.
+In Ireland, the long-running Operation Transformation TV show has partnered with Parkrun on several occasions, encouraging viewers to join local Parkruns that held special Couch to 5K programmes to coincide with the series.

 Relations with local authorities

-Most events are run with the support and sometimes the sponsorship of local authorities.
+Most events are run with the support, and sometimes the sponsorship, of local authorities.
 A notable conflict occurred at Little Stoke Parkrun.
 Parkrun does not set up events where charges would apply to the organisers or runners.
-Little Stoke Parkrun had begun with the council's permission in November 2012.
-In April 2016 the responsible parish council in Stoke Gifford, Bristol, England, voted to charge runners a fee to participate.
-Despite an online petition and support from the Minister for Sport, the council would not change its decision, so the Parkrun was permanently cancelled.
-In April 2017 the British Government proposed that, in future, local councils in England would not be allowed to charge for Parkruns in a public park.
+This event had begun with the council's permission in November 2012.

+In April 2016, the responsible parish council in Stoke Gifford, Bristol, voted to charge runners a fee to participate.
+Despite an online petition and support from the Minister for Sport, the council would not change its decision, so the event there was permanently cancelled.
+In April 2017, the British Government proposed that, in future, local councils in England would not be allowed to charge for Parkruns in a public park.

 Events around the world

 Australia

 The first Australian Parkrun event was held at Main Beach, on the Gold Coast, on 2 April 2011.
-ABC News, remarking on Parkrun Australia, said "there are competitive runners aiming to win but there are just as many people running for the fun of it.
+ABC News said "there are competitive runners aiming to win but there are just as many people running for the fun of it.
 If people want to race each other, that's fine, they can, but if you want to walk that is fine too.
 Everyone is welcome, from kids to grandparents, it's one of the few sporting events that a family can do together."
-The 1,000,000th runner completed Parkrun in Australia in January 2024.
+The one millionth runner completed Parkrun in Australia in January 2024.

 Germany

-The first three Parkruns in Germany were Georgengarten parkrun in Hannover, Küchenholz parkrun in Leipzig and Neckarau parkrun in Mannheim, when they all hosted their first event on 2 December 2017.
-When Aachener Weiher parkrun started in Cologne, it became the first parkrun in the alphabetical list of all parkruns.
+The first three Parkruns in Germany were Georgengarten in Hannover, Küchenholz in Leipzig and Neckarau in Mannheim, when they all hosted their first event on 2 December 2017.
+When Aachener Weiher Parkrun started in Cologne, it became the first in the alphabetical list of all events.

 Ireland

-The first run in Ireland was at Malahide Castle to the north of Dublin on 10 November 2012.
-The rollout of Parkruns in Ireland was assisted by funding from the government's Department of Health with the aim of empowering local communities and encouraging individuals and families to lead active lives.
-The record attendance was at St Anne's Parkrun on 30 September 2023, when there were 911 runners.
+The first run in Ireland was at Malahide Castle, north of Dublin, on 10 November 2012.
+The rollout of Parkruns in Ireland was assisted by funding from the government's Department of Health, with the aim of empowering local communities and encouraging individuals and families to lead active lives.
+The record attendance was at Anne's Parkrun in Dublin on 30 September 2023, when there were 911 runners.